discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### Maintenance

-- If your forum is expected to grow at all, be sure you have at least 2 GB of memory available to your Discourse server.
+- If your forum is expected to grow at all, be sure you have at least 2 GB of memory available to your Discourse instance.
 You might be able to squeak by with less, but we don't recommend it, unless you are an expert.

 - Hopefully you are running [in our Docker container install](https://github.com/discourse/discourse/blob/master/docs/INSTALL.md); it's the only one we can officially support.
 That will guarantee you have the correct version of Ruby and all recommended optimizations from the Discourse team.